gogins/csound-webserver-opcodes/README.md

 performance, provide an XMLHttpRequest interface to the running instance of Csound, and optionally serve an HTML page from the embedded Web server.
 That page can be embedded into the Csound orchestra code, or it can be a regular HTML file that refers to other resources.
-The opcodes optionally will open an standard external Web browser to run the served HTML page.
+The opcodes by default will open a
+standard external Web browser to run the served HTML page.

-The purpose of these opcodes is to define user interfaces, generate scores, or control performances using JavaScript, and otherwise use all of the many, many capabilities of standard Web browsers in the context of the Csound performance.
+The purpose of these opcodes is to define user interfaces, generate scores, or control performances using JavaScript, and otherwise use all of the many, many capabilities of standard Webwebservers in the context of the Csound performance.

-These opcodes have been developed to overcome various shortcomings that became apparent in csound-extended-node (need for external configuration to run pieces) and webkit-opcodes (lack of consistency between Apple's WebKit and GTK's WebKit).
+These opcodes have been developed to overcome shortcomings that became apparent in csound-extended-node (need for a package configuration file to run pieces), webserver-opcodes (lack of consistency between Apple's WebKit and GTK's WebKit), and CsoundQt-html5.

 These are the opcodes:
 ```
-i_webserver_handle webserver_create [i_rpc_port [, i_diagnostics_enabled]]
+i_webserver_handle webserver_create S_base_uri [, i_rpc_port [, i_diagnostics_enabled]]
+webserver_open_url i_webserver_handle, S_url [, S_browser_command]
-webserver_open_uri i_webserver_handle, S_window_title, S_uri, i_width, i_height [, i_fullscreen]
+webserver_open_html i_webserver_handle, S_html [, S_browser_command]
-webserver_open_html i_webserver_handle, S_window_title, S_html, S_base_uri, i_width, i_height [i, fullscreen]
 ```
 The following JavaScript interface can be used from the JavaScript context of a Web page opened by these opcodes.
 As far as possible, the methods of this